Shreypatel13ll/CCanvas/README.md

 - Real-time drawing: Draw on the canvas in real-time with other users.
 - Responsive design: The canvas adapts to different screen sizes, making it accessible on desktop and mobile devices.
 - Color picker: Select from a wide range of colors to paint with.
-- Brush size: Choose the size of the brush to draw with.
-- Eraser: Erase parts of the canvas to start over or make corrections.
-- Clear canvas: Clear the entire canvas with a single click.
 - Multiple users: Collaborate with multiple users to create a masterpiece together.

 ## Getting Started